filipenyakaterina/TestAutomation.BookingTests/README.md

         1. open page https://www.booking.com/
         2. select language
-        3. enter data values for searching booking (departure, check-in date, check-out date, number of adults, number of children, rooms number) according to the data in test suite(dev.properties, qa.properties)
+        3. enter data values for searching booking (departure, check-in date, check-out date, number of adults, number of children, rooms number) according to the test data in properties-file(dev.properties, qa.properties)
         4. press search button
         5. redirect to the page with search results
         6. get the value of the children field from the search data section on the search results page